mohanmca/MohanLearningGround/src/main/md/english/vocabulary.md

+*Lugubrious* :- looking or sounding sad and dismal.
+Jitendra maintained a lugubrious silence as our train covered the miles.

+*Beneficent*: the quality or state of doing or producing good : the quality or state of being beneficent "admired for her beneficence"

+exigency - /ˈɛksɪdʒ(ə)nsi,ˈɛɡzɪdʒ(ə)nsi,ɪɡˈzɪdʒ(ə)nsi,ɛɡˈzɪdʒ(ə)nsi
+plural noun: exigencies
+an urgent need or demand.
+"women worked long hours when the exigencies of the family economy demanded it"
+synonyms:	need, demand, requirement, want; More

+self-effacement noun.
+The act of making oneself, one's actions, etc, inconspicuous, esp because of humility or timidity.

+sojourn - /ˈsɒdʒ(ə)n,ˈsɒdʒəː - noun
+a temporary stay. - "her sojourn in Rome"
+synonyms:	stay, visit, stop, stopover, residence; More stay somewhere temporarily. - "she had sojourned once in Egypt"
+synonyms:	stay, live; More

 Irrefragable  - /ɪˈrɛfrəɡəb(ə)l/
 adjective - not able to be refuted or disproved; indisputable With an antenna of irrefragable insight I sensed that my guru knew God